 The right grooming also makes an important contribution to your Labrador's health.
 Along with routine veterinary examinations, which you should definitely stick to, you can recognise and treat infections at an early stage with regular short check-ups.
 You should pay particular attention to your Labrador's ears, eyes and teeth.
 In order to avoid injuries or inflammation, your dog's claws should be regularly trimmed.
 The Labrador's fur is quite low-maintenance and almost cleans itself.
 However, it should be thoroughly brushed at least once a week to remove loose hairs and stubborn dirt.

 Making grooming routine

-Good grooming doesn't need to take up a lot of time, though you should plan time for check-ups and procedures into your daily or weekly schedule so that they become routine for you and your dog.
+Good grooming doesn't need to take up a lot of time.
+However, you should plan time for check-ups and procedures into your daily or weekly schedule so that they become routine.
 Dogs like rules and good organisation, with too many unexpected surprises and changes confusing sensitive Labradors.
 You're best off starting with your grooming routine during the puppy phase and getting your dog used to sitting still at an early stage.